 Gomez Addams and Morticia Frump marry but the ceremony is interrupted by villagers with burning torches come to drive them out of town.
-The Addamses set out to find a new place, along the way picking up the asylum escapee Lurch who becomes their butler, and eventually settle in a gloomy mansion in New Jersey.
+The Addamses set out to find a new place, along the way picking up the asylum escapee Lurch who becomes their butler.
+They eventually settle in a gloomy mansion in New Jersey.
 Thirteen years later, they have given birth to two children Wednesday and Pugsley.
 Pugsley now learns that the wider family are arriving in two weeks to witness him undergoing the Sabre Mazurka ritual to denote his coming of age.
 However, he keeps failing miserably at mastering the swordsmanship required.
 Meanwhile, the town below them has been taken over and redesigned by home makeover tv star Margaux Needler who has renamed it Assimilation.
-She then discovers the eyesore that is the Addams Family mansion and determines to make it over.
+Margaux then discovers the eyesore that is the Addams Family mansion and determines to make it over.
 Wednesday meets Margaux’s daughter Parker and decides she wants to try out the new thing she hears about called junior school.
 There she starts to discover and become affected by conformity, while Parker starts to adopt Wednesday’s non-conformist ways.
 Riled at this, Margaux stirs the townspeople up to drive the Addamses out with burning torches.

 This is a new animated feature film version of The Addams Family produced by Canadian company Bron Creative, The direction has been handed to Conrad Vernon, a DreamWorks Animation director who co-directed the likes of Shrek 2 (2004), Monsters vs Aliens (2009) and Madagascar 3: Europe’s Most Wanted (2012).
 Vernon co-directs here with Greg Tiernan, an Irish-born director who has made a whole heap of episodes of the various Thomas the Tank Engine tv series and founded Nitrogen Studios based in Vancouver.
-Vernon and Tiernan previously collaborated on co-directing the hilariously R-rated Sausage Party (2016) before reteaming here.
+Vernon and Tiernan previously collaborated on co-directing the hilariously R-rated Sausage Party (2016).

 Having become accustomed to the other live-action versions of The Addams Family, seeing the characters here with Morticia and Wednesday in particular designed like elongated stretch figures that look as though the lens is out of focus is somewhat off-putting.
 It is as though the characters have all stepped out of something like Tim Burton’s Corpse Bride (2005).
 On the other hand, you later realise that this is actually the characters modeled according to the way Charles Addams originally drew them in the cartoons.